Graphical User Interface Testing: Squish GUI Tester

 8.

-It allows the use of the Behavior Driven Development (BDD) methodology, creating BDD test cases in Gherkin language.
+Enables the use of Behavior Driven Development (BDD) methodology, creating BDD test cases in Gherkin language.

 9.

-It allows the use of different scripting languages (Python, JavaScript, Ruby, Perl and TCL).
+Allows the use of different scripting languages (Python, JavaScript, Ruby, Perl, and TCL).

 Squish GUI Tester Editions